domvq/Paramedic-Ai/README.md

 exists.

-The application currently expects a Windows executable named:
+The application expects a Windows executable named:

 ```text
 tts.exe
 ```

-If the executable has not been compiled, the rest of the Streamlit application can still be used, but the C++ text-to-speech feature will not work.
+If it has not been compiled or configured, the rest of the Streamlit application can still be used, but the optional text-to-speech functionality will not work.

 ---